 When opting to address issues of reduced visual contrast sensitivity with eyewear, your optometrist will suggest or prescribe a corrective lens that has a yellow filter to better support your ability to detect differences in contrast.

 Most optometrists will also recommend anti-reflective coating for prescription lenses.
-Many people report improved vision in low-light conditions while wearing lenses treated with anti-reflective coating.
+Many people report improved vision in low-light conditions while wearing lenses treated with an anti-reflective coating.

-With enhancements in optical technology, testing for contrast sensitivity can be done at home using your smartphone!
+Testing can be done at home using your smartphone!
 With the EyeQue Insight, you are empowered to track your vision at home anytime with three tests: visual acuity, contrast sensitivity, and color blindness.
 All you need is the device, free app download (myEyeQueVA), and your iOS or Android smartphone